tiwari9773/UdacitySunshineApp/README.md

-# UdacitySunshineApp
+# SunshineApp Weather Application
-Undacity Weather App, For Sample creating app with Sync Adapter, Loaders, Content Provider and Loaders
+Weather App, Created sample app with Sync Adapter, Loaders, Content Provider and Loaders

 This project is purly for study purpose and any student can refer the code Code is written by myself with some library help taken form github example